-The methodology used to determine the investment risk level of the Fund for purposes of disclosure in this Simplified Prospectus is the historical volatility risk as measured by the standard deviation of fund performance, which is the standard methodology outlined in Appendix F Investment Risk Classification Methodology to NI 81-102.
+The methodology used to determine the investment risk level of each of the Funds for purposes of disclosure in this Simplified Prospectus is the historical volatility risk as measured by the standard deviation of fund performance, which is the standard methodology outlined in Appendix F Investment Risk Classification Methodology to NI 81-102.

-The investment risk level for the Fund which has less than 10 years of performance history will be based on the historical volatility of the Fund and, for the remainder of the 10 year period, the historical volatility of a reference index that reasonably approximates the Fund's historical performance, as measured by the reference index's standard deviation of performance, will be used.
+The investment risk level for a Fund with at least 10 years of performance history will be based on such Fund's historical volatility, as measured by its 10-year standard deviation of performance.
+The investment risk level for a Fund with less than 10 years of performance history will be based on the historical volatility of the Fund and, for the remainder of the 10 year period, the historical volatility of a reference index that reasonably approximates such Fund's historical performance, as measured by the reference index's standard deviation of performance, will be used.

-However, the Manager recognizes that other types of risk, both measurable and non-measurable, may exist and we remind you that the historical performance of the Fund (or a reference index used as its proxy) may not be indicative of future returns and that the historical volatility of the Fund (or a reference index used as its proxy) may not be indicative of its future volatility.
+However, the Manager recognizes that other types of risk, both measurable and non-measurable, may exist and we remind you that the historical performance of a Fund (or a reference index used as its proxy) may not be indicative of future returns and that the historical volatility of such Fund (or a reference index used as its proxy) may not be indicative of its future volatility.